Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 ---

-### Intro
+### A new project

 I've been working on a new side-project for the last few months.
 It's a new time lapse app for Android called [Velocity Lapse](https://velocitylapse.com).

 This post is the start of a series of dev-log posts I'm planning to write of my personal journey and learning process of creating Velocity Lapse.
-You'll see glimpses of the steps of planning, UI design, development, launch, and marketing -some of which is the first time I have done so for a mobile app.
+I plan to share the steps of planning, UI design, development, launch, and marketing -some of which is the first time I have done so for a mobile app.

-Though I am not new to design or development, I'll mention that my only prior experience with *Android app* development are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.
-Therefore, app development is still a new area for me.
-Above that, this is also the first time I have directly monitized one of *my own* software projects as I usually go open-source for most non-client projects.
+Though I am not at all new to design or development, mobile app development is a relatively new area for me.
+My only prior experience with mobile app development are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.

+Above that, this the first time I have directly monitized one of my own software projects as I usually go [open-source](https://github.com/Correct-Syntax) for most non-client projects.

 That is to say, if you're more experienced in app development or the business side of things (or even if you not) and you have a suggestion, a comment or some advice, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.